yb66/Campo/README.markdown

           %label{ for: "blah",  }
             Blah
             %input{ atts[:blah], tabindex: "#{@campo_tabindex += 1}", id: "blah", type: "text", name: "blah",  }

+## Plugins ##

+I've written a couple of plugins.
+If you wish to write one yourself you'll need to look for the code for now until I write some proper instructions.

+To load a plugin called "Aria":

+    Campo.plugin :Aria

+### Aria ###

+Helpful methods for outputting forms that add in the [WAI-ARIA](http://www.w3.org/WAI/intro/aria) attributes into your forms.

+Here's an example of how I've used this with an account registration form to provide information about each field:

+    require 'campo'

+    Campo.plugin :Aria

+    div = Campo.literal "#session.form" do
+      self << Campo.form( "register" ) do
+        fieldset "Register" do
+          literal "%p.warning" do
+            literal "Fields marked with an <em>*</em> are required." end
+          text( "email_address", size: 40 ).describe("A valid email address, please.", class: "validation info description") text( "username", size: 40 ).describe([["Must be 3 characters at least.", {class: 'validate_username required', id: 'username_length'}], ["No spaces or punctuation, only numbers, letters and underscores, please.", {class: 'validate_username required', id: 'username_specialchars'}], ["You may not use your email address as a username.", {class: 'validate_username required', id: 'username_not_email_address'}]], class: "validation info description") password( "password", size: 40 ).describe([["Must be 8 characters at least.",{class: 'validate_password required', id: 'password_length'}],["It's better to add some numbers/punctuation.", class: 'validate_password', id: 'password_specialchars'],["You may not use your email address or username as a password.", {class: 'validate_password required', id: 'password_not_email_address'}],["For strength, try to make it a phrase, and not to be something you've previously used.",{}]], class: "validation info description") bit_of_ruby "= Rack::Csrf.tag(env)"
+          literal "#validation_overall_result.validation.hidden" do
+            literal "There were problems with the form entries.
+Please check the highlighted fields." end
+          submit
+        end
+      end
+    end

+    puts Campo.output div

+Now let's take a look at the output of the email_address field:

+    %label{ for: "email_address",  }
+      Email address
+      %span{id: "email_address_description", class: "validation info description", }
+        A valid email address, please.
+      %input{ atts[:email_address], tabindex: "#{@campo_tabindex += 1}", id: "email_address", type: "text", size: "40", name: "email_address", :"aria-describedby" => "email_address_description",  }

+Notice how the label contains a span that precedes the input field - this is helpful for screen readers because those that aren't using ARIA will still hit the description.
+The input field refers to this span using the aria-describedby attribute.

+For a more complex example, look at the output for username:

+    %label{ for: "username",  }
+      Username
+      %span{id: "username_description", class: "validation info description", }
+        %ul
+          %li{ id: "username_length", class: "validate_username required", }
+            Must be 3 characters at least.
+          %li{ id: "username_specialchars", class: "validate_username required", }
+            No spaces or punctuation, only numbers, letters and underscores, please.
+          %li{ id: "username_not_email_address", class: "validate_username required", }
+            You may not use your email address as a username.
+      %input{ atts[:username], tabindex: "#{@campo_tabindex += 1}", id: "username", type: "text", size: "40", name: "username", :"aria-describedby" => "username_description",  }

+For the campo code, we added an array of tuples to the `describe` method.
+These tuples are then made into an unordered list within the span.
+The first part of each tuple is the text description, the second part any attributes you with the list item to have.
+I've used this in a project in conjunction with JQuery to produce dynamic information back to the user of the form.
+You don't have to pass the second part of the tuple, in other words you can do:

+    text("d").describe([["You"], ["Me"], ["Them"]])

+But I would usually expect that you'd want to pass each item an id.
+It's up to you.

+### Contributing ###

+When contributings, most of all, remember that **any** contribution you can make will be valuable, whether that is putting in a ticket for a feature request (or a bug, but they don't happen here;), cleaning up some grammar, writing some documentation (or even a blog post, let me know!) or a full blooded piece of code - it's **all** welcome and encouraged.

+To contribute some code:

+1. Fork this, then:
+* `git clone git@github.com:YOUR-USERNAME/Campo.git`
+* `git remote add upstream git@github.com:yb66/Campo.git`
+* `git fetch upstream`
+* `git checkout develop`
+* Decide on the feature you wish to add.
+    - Give it a snazzy name, such as **kitchen_sink**.
+    - `git checkout -b kitchen_sink`
+* Install Bundler.
+    - `gem install bundler -r --no-ri --no-rdoc`
+* Install gems from Gemfile.
+    - `bundle install --binstubs --path vendor`
+    - Any further updates needed, just run `bundle install`, it'll remember the rest.
+* Write some specs.
+* Write some code.
+(Yes, I believe that is the correct order, and you'll never find me doing any different;)
+* Write some documentation using Yard comments - see [Yard's Getting Started](http://rubydoc.info/docs/yard/file/docs/GettingStarted.md)
+  - Use real English (i.e. full stops and commas, no l33t or LOLZ).
+I'll accept American English even though it's ugly.
+Don't be surprised if I 'correct' it.
+  - Code without comments won't get in, I don't have the time to work out what you've done if you're not prepared to spend some time telling me (and everyone else).
+* Run `reek PATH_TO_FILE_WITH_YOUR_CHANGES` and see if it gives you any good advice.
+You don't have to do what it says, just consider it.
+* Run specs to make sure you've not broken anything.
+If it doesn't pass all the specs it doesn't get in.
+  - Have a look at coverage/index.htm and see if all your code was checked.
+We're trying for 100% code coverage.
+* Run `bin/rake docs` to generate documentation.
+    - Open up docs/index.html and check your documentation has been added and is clear.
+* Add a short summary of your changes to the CHANGES file.
+Add your name and a link to your bio/website if you like too.
+* Send me a pull request.
+    - Don't merge into the develop branch!
+    - Don't merge into the master branch!
+    - see [http://nvie.com/posts/a-successful-git-branching-model/](http://nvie.com/posts/a-successful-git-branching-model/) for more on how this is supposed to work.
+* Wait for worldwide fame.
+* Shrug and get on with your life when it doesn't arrive, but know you helped quite a few people in their life, even in a small way - 1000 raindrops will fill a bucket!

 ## Licence ##

 This is under the MIT Licence.